COVID-19: Mental Health and Substance Use Supports

 Mental Health Supports

 If you are feeling a heightened level of stress or anxiety, it is understandable.
 It is also okay to be unsure or nervous during uncertain times.
 You are not alone.
 There are some helpful ways to take care of your mental health and manage stress during this time.
-Find virtual mental health supports available to all B.C. seniors, adults, students, youth and frontline health care workers.
+Find virtual mental health supports available to all everyone living in B.C.
 Find mental health information in Punjabi, Simplified Chinese and Traditional Chinese.

 Substance Use Supports